losrobbos/github-flow-guide/README.md

 You can see the conflicting files when running `git status`.
 Usually they will be listed in red as "unmerged paths"

-Fix the code conflicts together as a team in VsCode.
+Open the listed files in VsCode, fix the code conflicts, ideally together as a team or pair.

 Once all conflicts are solved, try to start the app and see if everything still works.